dlareau/puzzlehunt_server/docs/hunt_creation.rst

 ..
 Tip:: Answers are not case sensitive

 Next, the puzzle must be given both a number and an ID.
-The number is for ordering withing the hunt, and controls the order of puzzle objects passed into the hunt template.
+The number is for ordering within the hunt, and controls the order of puzzle objects passed into the hunt template.
 The ID used as a unique identifier across all puzzles is used in the URL for the puzzle.